 My dad lives with me in my home.
 I enjoy the time with him.
 He’s in a wheelchair, but we are lucky because in Hong Kong we can have a domestic maid, so I have two taking care of my father.
 At the weekend I take him out, together with my sisters, for tea, or dinner.
 I really enjoy it, because he is now eighty-seven.
 I always try to take him to good restaurants; I tell my sisters that we don’t know how many times we can do this for him, so let’s be sure to give him some good food.
 Our family gatherings are always—just like all other families—all about eating, eating and eating.
 It’s probably the happiest thing to do for a human being.

 Hong Kong is just a small space, really small; people tend to be born here, educated here, work here.
 We are all on this small island for the whole of our lives.
 I’m one of them.
 In Hong Kong everyone is running, not walking.
 It’s probably too small, too squeezed, but it is a lovely city.

-Head of Norton Rose Fulbright’s Hong Kong office; Corporate lawyer (capital markets, M&A, compliance and regulatory); Joined Norton Rose Fulbright in 2003; made partner in 2004; Law Society of Hong Kong, Company Law Committee member; Degrees from the University of Hong Kong; and Beijing University
+Psyche Tai: head of Norton Rose Fulbright’s Hong Kong office; joined Norton Rose Fulbright in 2003; made partner in 2004; Law Society of Hong Kong, Company Law Committee member; Degrees from the University of Hong Kong; and Beijing University